eamsen/ir-edu/exercise-sheet-09/readme.md

 `p` for best performance and `q` for best quality (RSS value).
 Multithreaded programs are additionally marked with `mt`.

-By comparing the execution times the systems by *js* and *es* significantly stand out from the rest.
+By comparing the execution times the systems of *js* and *es* significantly stand out from the rest.
 This is mostly due to using a vector of pairs for the sparse vectors, instead of an ordered map.
 The vector is a very cache-efficient data structure and since the bottleneck of this application is in the distance